Logical Games

 Upon receipt of the cubes in March of 1979, Logical Games, Inc., the company Mr. Szalai formed to distribute them, immediately began sales in the United States.
 It was in this moment that Mr. Szalai had become the first person to market and sell the toy within the U.S. He named this toy The Magic Cube!

 Mr. Szalai operated his business and sold the Magic Cube via mail order from his personal residence in Haymarket, Virginia, where he charged wholesale prices for orders of twelve or more at USD $6 each plus shipping.[2]
-It was also around this time that he filed to trademark The Magic Cube!, though it wouldn’t be approved until April 24, 1984.
+CBS, Inc. v.
+Logical Games, 719 F.2d 1237 (4th Cir.
+1983)

 Despite very little concentration on advertising, Logical Games did achieve modest sales, and by February of 1980, all 3,000 puzzles had been disposed of in the United States.
 It was at this point that Mr. Szalai, having already rejected Konsumex’s offer to buy the exclusive rights to the cubes, decided to begin manufacturing the puzzles himself.